-(13) This Mortgage Loan has been paid off in accordance with the restructuring of this mortgage loan.
+(13) This Mortgage Loan is expected to prepay in accordance with the restructuring of this mortgage loan.

 (14) This Mortgage Loan is not included in the 2014 Series B Participant Interest.

 (15) This Mortgage Loan is not included in the 2018 Series B Participant Interest.